thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 # Alaska-Deluxe-Generator

 ## A Self-Contained Laboratory Grade Colloidal Silver Generator - For Alaska *and beyond*.

+### First, let's get this out of the way: Located here are plans for a device intended to generate nanoparticle (1-5 micron) metals in an ionically stable aqueous solution.
+This produduct is not intended to treat, or cure any disease.
+How you use the solution that it can make (operated according to specifications) is entirely up to you.
+Do your own research, Take responsibility for your own health> Use at your own discretion.
+There can be risks involved in everything.
+You are responsible.
+No links or referenes posted here are meant to recommend, endorse, advocate, advertise, or promote any specific protocol for your own uses.
+These are items you must determine.
+Thank you for your attention.
+And now...

+#### We just want you to have the ability to produce lab quality colloidal products when alternatives are unavailable, difficult to obtain, or inferior.

 Peek at a rough layout of the SH1106 OLED screen (128x64) As you can see below, there is a lot of pixel space to be organized and utilized more fully. screen (128x64)